xmeatballx/faceblock/README.md

 --------- | -------------
 ![image raw](https://github.com/xmeatballx/faceblock/blob/master/images/imageraw.png) | ![image blocked](https://github.com/xmeatballx/faceblock/blob/master/images/imageblocked.png)

-### Heroku is not always reliable or safe so...
+### The Heroku app is purely for demonstration purposes.
+Please do not upload any sensitive images
-## To setup and run locally on your device follow this guide:
+## Instead, follow this guide to setup and run locally on your device follow this guide:

 make sure you have node and npm installed https://nodejs.org/en/download/